crowl0gic/ffmpeg-nvidia/README.md

 ## Compile Motion for NVIDIA hardware decoding

 Since we compiled ffmpeg and its libraries, we can take this one step further by specifying a `decoder` for the detection stream.
-To do this, we'll need to link Motion to the ffmpeg libraries we compiled earlier.
+To do this, we need to link Motion to the ffmpeg libraries we compiled earlier.
 Thankfully, this is a lot simpler than compiling ffmpeg and Motion's got some great documentation in place.

 1. Install any packages needed for your distribution (see: https://motion-project.github.io/motion_build.html) and review configuration parameters.
 I followed @tosiara's [example](https://github.com/tosiara/motion/wiki/ffmpeg) and used the following parameters:
     ```